Avon, Colorado

-Avon is a home rule municipality located in Eagle County, Colorado, United States.
-The town population was 6,072 at the 2020 United States Census.
+Avon is a home rule town located in Eagle County, Colorado, United States.
+The town population was 6,072 at the 2020 United States census.
 The town is a part of the Edwards, CO Micropolitan Statistical Area.
 Avon is the gateway to the Beaver Creek Resort which lies about two miles (3 km) south of the town.
 It was the previous site of Vail Resorts before the company moved its physical headquarters to Broomfield, Colorado, in 2006.
 The town is the home of Liberty Skis, an independent ski manufacturing company.

 History

 The town began as a railway station in 1889.
 Originally spelled "Avin", the name was later changed to "Avon".

 Avon was incorporated in August 1978.